Visas and regulations

 How to apply for a student visa

-To apply for a student visa in your home country before leaving Australia, please contact the Immigration Section of the Australian Diplomatic Mission (the Australian High Commission, Consulate or Embassy) or use the services of an authorised CSU International Agent.
+To apply for a student visa in your home country before leaving Australia, please contact the Immigration Section of the Australian Diplomatic Mission (the Australian High Commission, Consulate or Embassy) or use the services of an authorised Charles Sturt University International Agent.

 It may take up to six months to apply for and obtain a student visa from some countries.
 The application steps are: